H-1B Visa Stamping in India: Appointments, Process, Latest News

 The H-1B visa stamping process in India is a multi-step procedure that requires careful attention to detail.
 This section provides an overview of the process involved, from the initial application to the actual stamping of the visa.

-1. DS-160 Form Filing: The first step involves completing the Online Nonimmigrant Visa Application, Form DS-160.
+1. The first step involves completing the Online Nonimmigrant Visa Application, Form DS-160.
 Indian H-1B applicants must accurately fill out this form, providing all necessary personal and professional details.

-2. Visa Fee Payment: Applicants must pay the $205 H-1B visa fee.
+2. Applicants must pay the Nonimmigrant Visa (MRV) Application Fee.
 This fee is a crucial part of the H-1B visa application procedure for Indian nationals and can be paid online or through designated bank branches in India.

-4. Biometric Screening: H-1B biometric screening in India involves capturing fingerprints and a photograph.
-This is a recent addition to the visa application process, enhancing the security of the visa issuance process.
+4. H-1B biometric screening involves capturing fingerprints and a photograph.
+This enhances the security of the visa issuance process.

-5. Interview Preparation: Preparing for the H-1B visa interview at Indian consulates is a crucial step.
+5. Preparing for the H-1B visa interview is a crucial step.
 Applicants must be ready to answer questions about their employer, job role, and qualifications.

-7. Visa Stamping: If the visa interview is successful, the consulate officer will retain the passport for stamping.
-The H-1B visa stamping process concludes with the applicant receiving their passport with the H-1B visa.
+7. If the visa interview is successful, the consulate officer will retain the passport for stamping.
+The H-1B visa stamping process concludes with the applicant receiving their passport with the H-1B visa, either by mail or pickup.

 H-1B Visa Stamping Process Flowchart